thomas-marquis/ytrack-python-1/subjects/Q04E07_try_except/README.md

 Go to file `ship_types.py` and create a function `get_ship_class_by_name` that take a ship name (string) as argument.

-This function should use the `ShipType` enum to return correct Spaceship subclass according given ship name.
-Ex: ship name is `"interceptor"`, the function should return `Interceptor` class reference
+This function should return correct `ShipType` enum item given a ship name.
+Ex: ship name is `"interceptor"`, the function should return `ShipType.INTERCEPTOR`

 If ship does not exists in enum, raise a `ValueError`

 ## Usage